-It is very important to optimize everything possible for BizTalk archive the best performance it can, especially if you are dealing with BizTalk Server DEV environments on Azure using Azure Virtual Machines.
+It is very important to optimize everything possible for BizTalk to achieve the best performance it can, especially if you are dealing with BizTalk Server DEV environments on Azure using Azure Virtual Machines.
 Again, as I explain in a previous post (here), we normally tend to be careful in choosing the VM Disk type and VM sizes mostly because of the price, so tuning the machine is very important, otherwise sometimes they tend to be a little slow and even the most insignificant things (that we think they are) can have a huge impact on BizTalk Server performance.
-One of the cases that I found these days was the .NET Runtime Optimization Service causing high CPU usage…
+One of the cases I found recently was the .NET Runtime Optimization Service causing high CPU usage…

 … Indeed, and we don’t need to give explanations to explain that everything that may affect the CPU to cause a High Load (or usage) inherently affects and cause huge impact on BizTalk Server performance.

-The .NET framework is regularly optimized by Microsoft using the .NET Runtime Optimization Service to make sure you get the best out of the system libraries and this is also done for your installed managed application.
-It is also more or less responsible for precompiling .NET assemblies in the background.
+The .NET Framework is regularly optimized by Microsoft using the .NET Runtime Optimization Service to ensure you get the best out of the system libraries, and this is also done for your installed managed applications.
+It is also responsible, to some extent, for precompiling .NET assemblies in the background.
 Once it’s done, it will go away.
-And while you may see CPU usage almost near the 100%, the compilation happens in a process with low priority, so it tries not to steal the CPU for other processes you are doing.
-Once everything is compiled, assemblies will now be able to share pages across different processes and warm startup will be typically much faster.
+And while you may see CPU usage almost near the 100%, the compilation happens in a process with low priority, so it tries not to steal the CPU from other processes you are running.
+Once everything is compiled, assemblies will now be able to share pages across different processes, and warm startup will typically be much faster.

-Again, once the .NET Runtime Optimization Service once the service finishes his process it will go away, but in my case, this process was already running several hours, so instead of waiting until for the computer to idle, we can force it to compile everything now!
+Again, once the .NET Runtime Optimization Service finishes its process, it will go away.
+In my case, this process had already been running for several hours, so instead of waiting until the computer idles, we can force it to compile everything now!
 Solving this “issue” in a fast way (a couple of minutes).
-For that you should:
+For that, you should:

 This will process all pending work.
-Once this is done, the service will shut down, as it has nothing else to do and you will see that the CPU will be back to the normality.
+Once this is done, the service will shut down because it has nothing else to do, and you will see the CPU return to normal.

-There is also a PowerShell provide by the Microsoft .NET team to speed up the optimization service: DrainNGenQueue.ps (see more here)
+There is also a PowerShell provided by the Microsoft .NET team to speed up the optimization service: DrainNGenQueue.ps (see more here).

 Thank you so much.. got this bug after recent updates..